codevalley/foxhole/cli/README.md

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](../LICENSE) file for details.